Randwick's annual surfing themed event

 The event will be held on Sunday 23 July 2017, from 12noon to 4.30pm.

-Nominations for the Australian Surfing Walk of Fame are NOW OPEN!
+Nominations for the Australian Surfing Walk of Fame have now closed.

 The Australian Surfing Walk of Fame at Maroubra Beach was initiated in 2006 and is the first of its kind in Australia.
 The Surfing Walk of Fame recognises and celebrates the outstanding achievements of Australia's leading surfers and surf life savers.
 The Surfing Walk of Fame is a prestigious and sought after award within Australia's surfing beach culture.
 Inductees are highly regarded and considered 'Legends of Surf' – water men and water women.